-- 1. If you want your child to participate in the puberty lessons described on the attached list, you do not need to return this form. - 2.
-If you want your child to be excused from some or all of the puberty lessons this year, please:

-Initial here and complete this form.

-- Circle the lesson(s) on the attached curriculum outline that you would like your child to "opt-out" (will be provided by teacher) - 3.
-If you want your child to be excused from all the puberty lessons this school year and all sex education each year hereafter, please:

-Initial this box and complete this form.
+• 1.
+If you want your child to participate in the puberty lessons described on the attached list, you do $\underline{not}$ need to return this form.
+2. If you want your child to be excused from some or all of the puberty lessons this year, please: Initial here and complete this form. • Circle the lesson(s) on the attached curriculum outline that you would like your child to "opt-out" (will be provided by teacher) 3.
+If you want your child to be excused from all the puberty lessons this school year and all sex education each year hereafter, please: Initial this box and complete this form.
 Return this completed form to the teacher or principal.

-Student Name:

-Address:

-Parent/Guardian Signature: Date:

-Parent Note: If you have excused your child this year and future years (option 3), you must notify the principal in writing if you want your child included in any sex education in the future.
+St udent Name: Αd ddress: Pá arent/Guardian Signature:Date: arent Note: If you have excused your child this year and future years (option 3), you must notify the principal in writing in u want your child included in any sex education in the future.